bschreck/deep.sh/docs/faq.rst

 5. Context-sensitive parsing is gross
 --------------------------------------
 Yes, context-sensitive parsing is gross.
-But the point of xonsh is that it uses xontext-sensitive parsing and is ultimately a lot less gross than other shell languages, such as Bash.
+But the point of deepsh is that it uses context-sensitive parsing and is ultimately a lot less gross than other shell languages, such as Bash.
 Furthermore, its use is heavily limited here.